 • Discounts on equipment and rental packages

-Professional Ski Instruction is provided by a select group of ski and snowboard instructors from Sierra-at-Tahoe and Mountain High.
-Coaches are each assigned to a class of approximately 10 participants based on age and ability for the 5 camp sessions.
+Instruction is provided by a select group of PSIA/AASI trained ski and snowboard instructors.
+Coaches are each assigned to a class of approximately 8-10 participants based on age and ability for the 5 camp sessions.
 We require that participants remain with their instructor at all times; however, the coaches are experienced at finding the right balance between technical instruction, free skiing/riding and fast-paced fun on the slopes to ensure that everyone is having a good time AND learning plenty!

-Volunteer chaperones (parents, teachers and recreation leaders) escort participants to and from the resort on our luxury charter motor coaches to ensure a smooth ride, pre-arrival preparation and a good time.
+Chaperones (parents, teachers and recreation leaders) escort participants to and from the resort on our luxury charter motor coaches to ensure a smooth ride, pre-arrival preparation and a good time.
 Additional support staff and supervisors are also on location at the resort to oversee base facility operations, on-snow group placement and mountain safety.
-Participants are always under the supervision of volunteer chaperones, resort instructors and/or Blue Angels staff.
+Participants are always under the supervision of volunteer chaperones and instructors and/or Blue Angels staff.

 Lunch is provided each program day by outside vendors and local restaurants.
 Snacks and drinks are also provided throughout the day at our slope-side “hydration station”.
 Participants provide their own snacks for the bus ride, as we do not serve food or drinks on the ride to or from the mountain.